socotra/liquid-playground/README.md

 against an existing Peril, on an existing Exposure, on and existing Policy.

 ## Typical flow
+- Log into Socotra
-Log into Socotra, create a Policy+Exposure+Peril that matches your need, could be simplistic, could be realistic.
+- Create a Policy+Exposure+Peril that matches your need, could be simplistic, could be realistic
-Copy the Peril ID of the Peril.
+- Copy the ID of the Peril
-Head to Liquid Playground, enter the correct Tenant URL and Peril ID, username, password.
+- Head to Liquid Playground
+- Enter the URL of the Socotra Tenant you are using, Peril ID, username, password
-Now, write and debug your Liquid Calculation script to your hearts content.
+- Now, write and debug your Liquid Calculation script to your hearts content
-As you type, your Liquid Calculation will be run against your policy and the results, including the values of each variable used in your script, will be displayed to you.
+- As you type, your Liquid Calculation will be run against your policy
+- The results, including the values of each variable used in your script, will be displayed to you

 ## [Open an issue](https://github.com/socotra/liquid-playground/issues/new)